Louisiana Regional Seminar 2020: Discover the Story of Your Case

 Visit the hotel’s website for location information:

-For all courses except Graduate I and Graduate II: Cancellations received at least 14 calendar days prior to the course will receive a full refund.
+For Courses held away from Thunderhead Ranch: Cancellations received at least 14 calendar days prior to the course will receive a full refund.
 Cancellations received 13 – 6 calendar days prior to the course will receive a 50% refund.
 We regret that no refunds can be made 5 days or less prior to the start date of the course.